 Disclaimer: This blog post may contain affiliate or referral links that may reward me in the event of a subscription or sale (at no extra cost to you!).
-You can view my full disclosure.
 I only recommend products or services that I know and trust.

 According to the National Institute of Mental Health, Bipolar disorder affects more than 2.8% of the U.S. population and can cause extreme shifts in moods, energy, and activity levels.
 Individuals with this disorder often struggle to balance their job tasks while managing their mental health needs.

-That’s why identifying several low-stress jobs are beneficial for individuals with bipolar disorder.
+That’s why identifying several low-stress jobs is beneficial for individuals with bipolar disorder.

 Symptoms Of Bipolar Disorder

 People suffering from bipolar disorder may undergo mania or fear, as well as depression and denial.
 Symptoms may appear as impulsive changes and interfere with their activities.
 Complications often result in severe emotional distress.

 Mood disorders are one of the most common mental illnesses in the United States.
 According to The National Alliance on Mental Illness (NAMI), nearly 7% of U.S. adults, or about 21 million.